• Two-Time NFCA Midwest Region Coaching Staff of the Year (2013 & 2014)

 Run totals can vary greatly based on the number of games played each season, but the Huskers have been even more impressive in runs per game.
 The Huskers have averaged more than 5.0 runs per game in six consecutive seasons, a mark reached only twice in the first 35 seasons in program history.
 In 2015, the Huskers averaged 6.9 runs per game, breaking the previous record - set the prior season - by 1.2 runs per game.

-Nebraska ranked 18th nationally in scoring in 2015.
-The Huskers are one of only nine teams nationally to rank in the top 50 nationally in scoring each of the last six seasons.
+The Huskers are one of only nine teams to rank in the top 50 nationally in scoring each of the last six seasons:

 • Notre Dame

-Like seemingly every other category, Nebraska's home run totals have risen dramatically during the tenure of Diane Miller.
-The Huskers have averaged 50 home runs per season in Miller's first seven years.
-Nebraska hit a school-record 73 home runs in 2014 and four of the top five home run totals in school history have come under Miller's direction.
-The Huskers have slugged 415 home runs in the past eight seasons after hitting only 242 home runs in the eight seasons prior to Miller's arrival.
+Like seemingly every other offensive category, Nebraska's home run totals have risen dramatically during the tenure of Diane Miller.
+The Huskers have averaged 52 home runs per season in Miller's first eight years.
+Nebraska hit a school-record 73 home runs in 2014 and five of the top six home run totals in school history have come under Miller's direction.
+The Huskers have slugged 415 home runs in the past eight seasons after hitting only 242 home runs in the eight seasons prior to Miller's arrival, despite 13 fewer games played.

 2015 Featured Top Offense in School History